alan-camilo/100-days-of-code/log.md

 **Today's Progress**: I've been tidying up the pile of ideas I had yesterday, I searched the UI components I'll need to achieve this ideas, and coded a little bit to display a drawable error icon when having any kind of error.

-**Thoughts**: Big day tomorrow, I am hunger to implemts all the ideas I have!
+**Thoughts**: Big day tomorrow, I am hunger to implements all the ideas I have!

 **Link to work**: [https://github.com/alan-camilo/paris-respire-app](https://github.com/alan-camilo/paris-respire-app)